 Listed below are tips to reduce stress on the GRE test day and tips in preparation.
 These steps will help boost confidence in the examinee and prepare them to ace the test.

 - Answer practice exams.
-Take full-length practice tests to be more familiar with the test questions and format.
-This will also help in tracking the progress and identify which areas need improvement.
+Take full-length practise tests to be more familiar with the test questions and format.
+This will also help in tracking the progress and identifying which areas need improvement.

 - Take a prep course.
 If needed, one can take a GRE prep course to improve test scores.
 Course providers help examinees prepare by providing lectures, practice tests, practice questions, and other study materials.